nuitrcs/examplejobs/genomics/readme.md

-myscript.sh is the example job submission script found on the <a href="kb.northwestern.edu/genomics-compute-cluster">Genomics Compute Cluster getting started guide</a>.
+jobscript.sh is the example job submission script found on the <a href="kb.northwestern.edu/genomics-compute-cluster">Genomics Compute Cluster getting started guide</a>.
 You will need to modify this script.